Kingston, IL

 2022 Citizenship

-As of 2023, 98.4% of Kingston, IL residents were US citizens, which is higher than the national average of 93.4%.
+As of 2023, 98.4% of Kingston, IL residents were US citizens, which is approximately the same as the national average of N/A%.
 In 2022, the percentage of US citizens in Kingston, IL was 98.5%, meaning that the rate of citizenship has been decreasing.

 The following chart shows US citizenship percentages in Kingston, IL compared to that of it's neighboring and parent geographies.